charlottedinsdale/Rooms-at-The-Castle/README.md

 # Epics and User Stories

+Epics and user stories were developed in the early stages of the project and prioritised in the workflow using MosCow Prioritisation.
+I used GitHub's project feature to track development using a Kanban board; moving the user stories into relevant sections as development progressed and labelling with priority tags (Must Have, Should Have, Could Have).

 All user stories along with their acceptance criterea and status in the project can be viewed <a href="https://github.com/users/charlottedinsdale/projects/4/views/1" target="_blank">here</a> on the project board.

 ## Epics